GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

         - B3F
             - Return to the bottom-left room and engage the wolf.
         - Post-Battle
             - After defeating the wolf chose to "Let it go."
 This is a required step.
-            - Return to B2F and head to the area where you trapped the wolf.
+Return to B2F and head to the area where you trapped the wolf.
 Walk around until you trigger a cutscene.
 Your Ranger will release the wolf from the trap.
             - Go to the Harken.
 Both wolfs will reappear and lead you to a buried Alabaster Coat.
 Use your reversal power to restore it to pristine condition.
             - Return to the Guild and submit the request.
 You will receive a gold reward and a Verdant Frost Branch Bow.
-            - The request is successfully completed!
-Doing the 3rd Run (Good ending) is optional unless you want all the compendium entries.
+            - The 3rd Run (Good ending) is optional unless you want all the compendium entries.

     === "Boss: Alabaster Balewolf"